 Vertebral tumors, also called extradural tumors, form between the vertebrae of the spine, and can be malignant or benign.
-Although a vertebral tumor can cause back pain, most back pain is caused by something other than a tumor.
-In general, a physician should be consulted when back pain persists and increases in intensity; cannot be linked to a particular activity; or gets worse at night.
+Although a vertebral tumor can cause back pain, the cause of most back pain is by something other than a tumor.
+In general, you should consult a physician when back pain persists and increases in intensity, you can not link the pain to a particular activity, or gets worse at night.
 Anyone with a prior history of cancer who has sudden back pain should also be examined by a physician.

 Types of Vertebral Tumors